 Table 1 summarizes results for the protein taggers presented in Section 3.1, along with any additional sources of information used.
-We also include results obtained with two additional taggers: one using transformation-based learning (TBL) [27], and another based on the k-nearest neighbor (k-NN) method in which classification is done by extrapolation from the k most similar training examples.
-For systems that output confidences that allow trading-off precision and recall (i.e. BWI, k-NN, SVM and MaxEnt), results are presented for the maximum achievable recall or the best F-measure.
+For the k-NN tagger (Section 3.1.4), we determined the best parameter settings by testing on every combination of k = 1, 3, 5 and N = 1, 2, 3 using only words as features.
+Then we used the combination of k and N that gave the best F-measure in the remaining experiments on k-NN.
+For systems that output confidences that allow trading-off precision and recall (i.e. BWI, k-NN, SVM and HMM), results are presented for the maximum achievable recall.